Stability of transition semigroups and applications to parabolic equations: Applications

 \section{Applications}

-We now apply our abstract results to various semigroups associated with (systems of) partial differential equations and infer information about their asymptotic behavior.
-We start in Subsection~\ref{s.appl-whole-space} with paraboilic equations on $\R^d$ with possibly unbounded coefficients.
-This can, by now, be considered a `classical topic', initiated in \cite{metafune_pallara_wacker2002}.
-Also the asymptotic behavior of the associated semigroup was studied in \cite{metafune_pallara_wacker2002}; however, there the authors relied on Doob's theorem, i.e.\ a result that gives sufficient conditions for a specific behavior.
-Our results, however, allow us to characterize the asymptotic behavior in more detail (see Theorem~\ref{t.appl-whole-space}).
-In particular, we can also handle the situation where the function $\one$ does not belong to the domain of the generator (thus $\hat D \neq D_{\max}$ in the notation used below).
+Now the abstract results from the previous sections will be applied to various semigroups associated with (systems of) partial differential equations and information about their asymptotic behavior will be obtained.
+Subsection~\ref{s.appl-whole-space} starts with paraboilic equations on $\R^d$ with possibly unbounded coefficients.
+This can, by now, be considered a `classical topic', initiated in \cite{metafune_pallara_wacker2002}, where also the asymptotic behavior of the associated semigroup was addressed.
+However, in \cite{metafune_pallara_wacker2002}, the authors limited themselves to the situation of the classical Theorem of Doob whereas we can characterize the asymptotic behavior in full detail (see Theorem~\ref{t.appl-whole-space}).

 If, instead of all of $\R^d$, we consider the same equations on an unbounded domain and subject to Dirichlet boundary conditions, then much less is known about the asymptotic behavior.
 From a heuristic point of view, one would expect the semigroup to converge -- in one way or another -- towards zero.
-However, to the best of our knowledge, the results in Subsection \ref{s.appl-unbdd-domains} (obtained via Corollary \ref{c.main}) are the first in this direction.
+However, to the best of our knowledge, the results in Subsection \ref{s.appl-unbdd-domains} are the first in this direction.

 The remaining Subsections~\ref{s.appl-irred-systems} and~\ref{s.appl-red-systems} are devoted to systems of parabolic equations on $\R^d$ that are coupled by matrix-valued potentials.
-As mentioned in the introduction, we here illustrate the fact that our results (different from the `classical Doob theorem') can be applied to bounded, rather than contractive, semigroups.
+As mentioned in the introduction, these equations illustrate the fact that our results can be applied to bounded, rather than contractive, semigroups.
 Systems of this form were considered in \cite{addona_angiuli_lorenzi2019}.
-To tackle the asymptotic behavior of such systems, however, the authors of \cite{addona_angiuli_lorenzi2019} made additional regularity and growth assumptions.
-Applying our abstract results, we show in Subsection \ref{s.appl-irred-systems} that the assumptions imposed to show well-posedness of the equation, i.e.\ existence of the semigroup, are already sufficient to treat the asymptotic behavior -- no additional assumptions are needed.
+To tackle the asymptotic behavior of such systems though, the authors of \cite{addona_angiuli_lorenzi2019} made additional regularity and growth assumptions.
+An application of our abstract results shows that the assumptions imposed to show well-posedness of the equation, i.e.\ existence of the semigroup, are already sufficient to treat the asymptotic behavior -- no additional assumptions are needed (Subsection~\ref{s.appl-irred-systems}).
 Moreover, our results can be generalized to the non-irreducible setting without additional effort (Subsection \ref{s.appl-red-systems}).